hourchallenge/zot/README.md

         help

+Before using, you'll need to set your Zotero path, like this:

+    zot path /path/to/Zotero/directory/

 Searches will return a list of keys which can be piped back to zot to do things with the results.
 For example,